lnx-search/lnx-book/src/getting_started/indexes.md

 - *`fast`: 'single' or 'multi'* - Set the field as a fast field with a given cardinality which makes it either a single-value or multi-value field.
 Fast fields are designed for random access.
 Access time are similar to a random lookup in an array.
 If more than one value is associated to a fast field, only the last one is kept.

-- `stored`: bool - Set the field as stored.
-Only the fields that are set as *stored* are persisted into the store.

-#### Bytes Options
-If a field is *in italic* it's optional and not required.

-- `indexed`: bool - Whether or not to index this field.
-Setting an integer as indexed will generate a posting list for each value taken by the integer.

-- *`fast`: bool* - Set the field as a single-valued fast field.
-Fast fields are designed for random access.
-Access time are similar to a random lookup in an array.
-If more than one value is associated to a fast field, only the last one is kept.